shwetabh12/First-commit1/README.md

 The data folder contains the audio files folder.
 Here you can place your own audio clips that you want to use as alert tones.
 This gives a personal touch to the user.

+Features Provided
+• Detection of drowsiness
+• Detection of distraction
+• Audio feedback system
+• Different feedback based on type of distraction.